BennoMan123/Contact_List_Project/README.md

 10/30/23 Part 2:
 * Removed unneeded lines of code in the firstCharToUpper method in contact class.
 * Removed unneeded comments in the main class.

+10/30/23 Part 3:
+* Removed unneeded lines of comments/code in the textColor interface.
+* Updated the Javadocs files.